 The Tara Guest House Tara Guest House is a comfortable, yet affordable property.
 The apartment offers services like free Wi-Fi access, iron and ironing board, and a seating area.
 You can also go for a stroll to relax at the property’s garden and a terrace area.

 The Bodh Gaya Hotel School The Bodh Gaya School is a hotel that offers cozy rooms at decent prices.
 The property is known to offer a flat TV screen with cable connection, kettle and free Wi-Fi.
 Apart from that, the hotel offers a private parking facility too.

-The Brahmyoni valley: Another tourist and religious site in Gaya is the Brahmyoni valley.
+Another tourist and religious site in Gaya is the Brahmyoni valley.
 The temple can be reached through an arduous climb of approximately 424 steps.
-It was constructed by Rao Bhau Saheb the Maratha-chieftain.
-The temple signifies the positive energy of the Hindu Lord Brahma, who is known as the creator of the world as per the religious Hindu texts.
-You can also visit two caves namely Brahmayoni and Matreoni.
+Rao Bhau Saheb, the Maratha-chieftain, constructed it.
+The temple signifies the Hindu Lord Brahma's positive energy, who is known as the creator of the world as per the religious Hindu texts.
+You can also visit two caves, namely Brahmayoni and Matreoni.

 Located 150 km from Gaya, Patna is the capital of Bihar.
 Places to visit in Patna include Buddha Smriti Park, Golghar and Patna Museum.